Isolated (film): Production

-On February 2025, the cast and crew are revealed and they started filming in Taguig.
+In February 2025, the cast and crew are revealed and they started filming in Taguig.

 On April 8, 2025, in a media conference, Yassi Pressman said that the film Isolated is her first and last horror film that she is going to make due to her fearfulness and that she's never been a fan of horror films.
 She also said that the last horror film that she saw was James Wan's 2010 horror film Insidious.
 She also added that she accepted the offer to do a horror film because she wanted to do a challenging role that would push her on every level.

 Release

 The film was released on April 30, 2025, under Viva Films and Lonewolf Films.